ied206/Joveler.FileMagician/USAGE.md

 - If you call `Magic.GlobalInit()` without `libPath` parameter on Linux or macOS, it will search for system-installed libmagic.
 - Linux binaries are not portable.
 They may not work on your distribution.
 In that case, call parameter-less `Magic.GlobalInit()` to use system-installed libmagic.
 - libmagic depends on zlib (not included) on Linux.
+- libmagic depends on libgnurx (included) on Windows, which is covered by LGPLv2.1.

 ### Custom binary